sbackus/antifa-witches/README.md

 ## STATS
 You have two stats.
 Each starts with 3 points.
-Antifa: Use this stat whenever you're fighting fascism
+**Antifa**: Use this stat whenever you're fighting fascism
-Witch: Use this stat to perform magic or whenever you're trying to build something worth fighting for.
+**Witch**: Use this stat to perform magic or whenever you're trying to build something worth fighting for.

 Preferred Praxis come in pairs.
 If your **witch** stat is greater than 3 use the one on the left as your Preferred Praxis.